DuckWild Wildlife Tracking System

 - Contributed to ClusterDuck packet handling and Raspberry Pi compatibility

-- Made power and architecture decisions based on real measurements
+- Made power and architecture decisions based on power measurements

 Current Focus / What’s Next